centreon/centreon-documentation/fr/graph-views/configuration.md

 `Administration > Extension > Map`.
 The layer mechanism is the same that the tiles provider: we're compatible with tiles map (TMS).

-Most of the time, the data layer configuration will consist in :
+Most of the time, the data layer configuration will consist in:

-- Defining the URL
+- Defining the URL,
-- Setting your token
+- Setting your token,
-- Adding any extra parameters in a JSON format
+- Adding any extra parameters in a JSON format.

 ![image](../assets/graph-views/geo_datalayers_conf_form.png)